apache/spark/docs/streaming-programming-guide.md

     Object stores have a different set of limitations.

-     + Wildcard directory enumeration may be slow.
+     + Wildcard directory enumeration can very slow, especially if there are many directories or files to scan.
-     + The slow-down from having many files to scan for changes is very significant.
-     + Renaming directories and files can be very slow.
+     + A file's creation time is also its modification time.
+     + The `FileSystem.setTimes()` command to set file timestamps will be ignored.
+     + `FileSystem.rename(file)` of a single file will update the modification time —but the time to rename is `O(length(file))`.
+     + `FileSystem.rename(directory)` is not atomic, and slower the more data there is to rename.
+       It may update the modification times of renamed files.
      + Object creation directly though a PUT operation is atomic, irrespective of the programming language or library used to upload the data.
-     + The `FileSystem.setTimes()` command to set file timestamps will be ignored.
      + Writing a file to an object store using Hadoop's APIs is an atomic operation;
        the object is only created via a PUT operation in the final `OutputStream.close()` call.

     For this reason, applications using an object store as the direct destination of data can use PUT operations to directly publish data for a DStream to pick up —even though this is not the mechanism to use when writing to HDFS or other filesystem.
+If `rename()` is used, to place the completed files into a monitored directory, expect the operation to be slow.

 	For simple text files, there is an easier method `streamingContext.textFileStream(dataDirectory)`.
 And file streams do not require running a receiver, hence does not require allocating cores.